IAmOrion/KnightRider/README.md

 You will also want some kind of small waterproof container to put your circuit in

 # Wiring
+The basic wiring is as follows...
+How you connect the 12v input is up to you and depends on your usage scenario.
+In a car for example, I recommend using a 12v remote relay.

 ![Wiring](https://raw.githubusercontent.com/IAmOrion/KnightRider/master/wiring.png)

 # Code